SeqFormer: Sequential Transformer for Video Instance Segmentation: Introduction

-\begin{itemize} \item SeqFormer is a neat and simple end-to-end framework.
+In summary, SeqFormer enjoys the following advantages: \begin{itemize} \item SeqFormer is a neat and efficient end-to-end framework.
 Given an arbitrary long video as input, SeqFormer predicts the classification results, box sequences, and mask sequences in one step without the need for additional tracking branches or hand-craft post-processing.

 \item As shown in Fig.~\ref{fig1}, SeqFormer sets the new state-of-the-art performance on YouTube-VIS 2019 benchmark~\cite{yang2019video}.
 SeqFormer achieves 47.4 AP with a ResNet-50 backbone and 49.0 AP with a ResNet-101 backbone without bells and whistles.
 Such achievement significantly exceeds the previous state-of-the-art performance by 4.6 and 4.4, respectively.
 With a ResNext-101 backbone, SeqFormer achieves 51.2 AP, which is the first time that an algorithm achieves an AP above 50.
-In addition, integrated with the recently-proposed Swin transformer, SeqFormer achieves a much higher AP of 59.3. \item With the query decomposition mechanism, SeqFormer attends to locations following the movement of instance through the video and learns a powerful representation for instance sequences. \item The code and the pre-trained models are publicly available.
-We hope the SeqFormer, with the idea of making attention follow the movement of object, could be a strong baseline that fosters future research in video instance segmentation, and in the meantime, advances this field with a more robust, accurate, neat model. \end{itemize}
+In addition, integrated with the recently-proposed Swin transformer, SeqFormer achieves a much higher AP of 59.3. \item With the query decomposition mechanism, SeqFormer attends to locations following with the movement of instance through the video and learns a powerful representation for instance sequences. \item The code and the pre-trained models are publicly available.
+We hope the SeqFormer, with the idea of making attention follow with the movement of object, could be a strong baseline that fosters future research in video instance segmentation, and in the meantime, advances this field with a more robust, accurate, neat model. \end{itemize}